13 AdTech Recruiters With Deep Industry Expertise

 Nationality: American

-Avi founded Three Pillars Recruiting in 2006 and has since grown it to a 30-person firm specializing in adtech, digital media, and marketing roles.
+Avi founded Three Pillars Recruiting in 2006 and built it into a 30-person firm covering adtech, digital media, and marketing roles, including talent work for Fortune 500 clients like Albertsons’ digital transformation.

 Mary Abrasley